Replica windows are the answer for the homeowner who needs to replace their replacement windows or has an un-restorable original window.

 Historic Casing Dimensions

 One of the most glaring problems with contemporary window systems is their “anemic” appearing window casing (3.5” vs 4.5” – 5.5”).
-That problem does not exist with the Magnum, since it’s a “Replacement Sash System” that utilizes your extant window casing, jamb and frame, only replacing the sash, while adding contemporary weather-stripping.
+That problem does not exist with Heirloom products their “Replacement Sash System” utilizes your extant window casing, jamb and frame.
+You only replace the sash, while adding contemporary weather-stripping.
 You get to keep your original jambs and interior and exterior casing.
 This eliminates the inconvenience, terrible mess and expensive labor required to repair plaster and clapboard when replacing the entire window system (sash, casing, jamb and all).

 Authentically Sized and Shaped Top Rails & Muntins – with your choice of colors

 The second most distinguishing characteristic of older windows is sash and muntin geometry and sizing.
 In their quest to satisfy your desire for historic accuracy, Heirloom will match your original muntin and top rail geometry right down to the muntin width (some are 5/8”, most are ¾” while others are 1 ¼” – 1 ½”) and geometry (round, arched, gothic etc.).
-Likewise, to ensure historic accuracy and continuity with the rest of the architecture, Heirloom will paint the exterior and paint or stain the interior of your sash to your color specifications.
+Likewise, to ensure historic accuracy and continuity with the rest of the architecture, Heirloom windows are paintable and stainable.

 Authentic Stile and Rail Dimensions